Welcome to Sweden

 Most hotels, youth hostels, camping, cottages etc. accept the major credit cards.

 The shops in Sweden are normally open from 9.00 until 18.00 weekdays and on Saturdays from 9.00 until 14.00.
 In smaller towns they are closed on Sundays.
 In most cities many shops and department stores, particularly the food and tourist shops are open on Sundays as well as in the evenings and during bankholidays.

 The petrol stations are open between 7.00 and 21.00 every day, some even earlier and later.
-You'll find 95, 96 and 98 octane petrol as well as unleaded petrol at the stations.
+You'll find 95 (from 1st August 2021 E10) and 98 octane petrol at the stations.
 The larger petrol stations also sell food.
 At most stations you will find self service pumps that take 20 and 100 crown banknotes, as well as creditcards.
-All petrol stations are selv service.
+All petrol stations are self service.

 Pharmacies, drug stores

 Many types of medicine are prescribed in Sweden because of their narcotic content.
 In order to ensure that the medicine, prescribed in ones home country, can be brought for personal medicinal purpose, a doctor's prescription, as well as a note from a pharmacy, must be brought.

 In cases of antibiotics and other types of medicine, a doctor will provide a prescription.
 Advice on usage will be provided.

 Pharmacies are often in or nearby the hospitals, as well as there are additional stores.
 In some major cities there are pharmacies which are open 24 hours a day.

 There are not that many Laundromats in Sweden.
 However, the dry cleaners (kemtvätt) also do ordinary washing of clothes.

 Most post offices are closed.
 Instead ask at any shop for stamps etcetera.